jschaf/mccc/battle/hammelburg.md

 and ammunition the task force need to return to American lines. [@Baum1945NotesTask page 2]

-Baum took two hours disperse Koehl and the supporting infantry and reached the entrance of Oflag XII-B.  After a spurious defense, the Camp Commandant, GEN Fuck face, surrendered to his American POWs.
+Baum took two hours disperse Koehl and the supporting infantry and reached the entrance of *Oflag XIII*.
+After a spurious defense, the Camp Commandant, GEN Fuck face, surrendered to his American POWs.
 The liberated Americans sent a small contingent to meet TF Baum.
 Among the group was LTC John Waters.
 A German guard, unconvinced of the